athcha/AsteroidNavigation/README.md

 ## Setup

 Make sure python is installed on your computer.
-For this project, you will need to install pygame, which can be done with `pip3 install pygame`.
-If that doesn’t work talk to your teacher, though not if they are behaving erratically with cheese or other dairy products.
-In that case you might want to call the FBI at 1800-Kars-4-Kids.
-Please do not call this line unless you have a true emergency.
+For this project, you will need to install pygame, which can be done with `pip3 install pygame`

 ## Getting Started